Senior Engineering Manager

 Scroll to read more...

-Frontend design with HTML 5, CSS 3, and jQuery
+Frontend design with HTML 5, CSS 3, and JS/TypeScript/jQuery

 DB administration of MySQL & PostgreSQL

-Scaling cloud infrastructure in AWS and Azure, including EC2, RDS, and S3
+Scaling cloud infrastructure in AWS and Azure with Chef, including EC2, RDS, and S3

 Containerize all the things!